EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 ## Contact

-While I'm nearly always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/EzioTheDeadPoet/Tales-from-the-Northern-Lands/issues) (open **and** closed ones) on GitHub and the pinned messages in the dedicated channel for this list on the Wabbajack server first if you have any problems.
+While I'm nearly always available on the [Phoenix & Friends Discord](https://discord.gg/BpwXX5f), I would advise checking the [Issues](https://github.com/EzioTheDeadPoet/Tales-from-the-Northern-Lands/issues) (open **and** closed ones) on GitHub and the pinned messages in the dedicated channel for this list on the Wabbajack server first if you have any problems.

 **I WILL NOT PROVIDE SUPPORT FOR YOU IN DMs.**